 Internships in English

-The on-campus editorial internships are awarded competitively for the fall and spring semester and for one or both summer sessions.
-English majors are notified of specific opportunities in advance of the deadline for each competition, and must submit a letter of application and supporting materials for each internship in which they are interested.
-Click on the links below to learn about the opportunities within each organization.
+Internal internships are coordinated through the Department of English and awarded competitively.
+English majors are notified of specific opportunities in advance of the deadline for each competition and must submit a letter of application and supporting materials for each internship in which they are interested.

 Teaching internships provide opportunities to participate in planning a course and lecturing or leading classroom discussion.
-They involve approaching a faculty member the student knows and making a proposal, typically in a course the student has already taken with that instructor.
+To apply, a student must first approach a familiar faculty member and make a proposal — typically, though not necessarily — for a course the student has already taken with that instructor.